 - Umbrella School students are overseen by administrators you select.
 Identifying data about the student and samples of the student’s work are never shared with anyone outside of the private school (other than at your request).
 Umbrella schools do not have the authority to force their students back into public schools.

 It’s important to note that legally, children being homeschooled through a private school are considered private school students, not homeschoolers.
-While this distinction has no bearing on how you teach your child, it does impact the laws that govern your program and the opportunities available to you.
+While this distinction has no bearing on how you teach your child, it impacts the laws that govern your program and the opportunities available.
 Interestingly, of the three options available to Florida families homeschooling their children (establish a home education program, enroll in a private school, or maintain a private tutor program), only those families who choose the first option and register with the district are counted in Florida state statistics about homeschooling.
 So when you read statistics concerning the number of homeschooled children in Florida, you can safely assume that the actual number is at least double the stated number since children being homeschooled through a private umbrella school are not counted as being homeschooled.

 Ultimately the choice is yours, as it should be.
 As parents, you have your children’s best interests at heart; only you know what is best for them and what will work best for your family.
 When choosing an umbrella school like Hillcrest Private Academy, you have complete control over your children’s education and future.
 In this case, private is genuinely private.
 Hillcrest Private Academy will never disclose any personal information about their students to anyone unless requested to do so by you.
 Private schools must give the state census information about their student body annually, but this is statistical data only — such as how many students they have at each grade level.
 NO personal or specific information about any student is given to anyone without your permission.
 Beyond this, the only people to receive information about your child’s progress is you (and anyone you authorize).
 It is entirely private.